We had originally planned to cycle round the Zuider Zee (Iijselmeer)

 arts centre, the quayside (public thermometer 40 degrees) and the

-town gate.
 The Pension was very comfortable, with literally a

 birds-eye view of a stork's nest, the birds making their trademark